Itsmmdoha/clickstat/README.md

 ```bash
 cd clickstat
 ```
-The root directory contains an `app` folder will all the flask source files.
+The root directory contains an `app` folder with all the flask app source files.
-For ease, we recommend running the dev environment with docker. clickstat uses postgreSQL for database and ipinfo.io API for ip lookup.
+For ease, we recommend running clickstat with docker. clickstat uses postgreSQL for database and ipinfo.io API for ip lookup.
-To set databse and API credential, create a `.env` file in the roo directory and put the following content:
+To set databse and API credential, create a `.env` file in the root directory and put the following content:

 ```env
 # Database Credentials